 Right-click on the Database Mail will open the context menu.
 Please select the Configure Database Mail option to configure the new database Mail, or to View, Edit, Delete existing Database Mails in SQL Server.

-Once you select the Configure Database Mail option, a new wizard will open.
+Once you select the SQL Server Configure Database Mail option, a new wizard will open.

 Configure SQL Server Database Mail

 New Profile: This page to create a new profile, and to add the SMTP account.
 From the below screenshot you can see that, we assigned Email as the profile name, and This is an Email Configuration as the profile description.
 Next, click on the Add button to add new SMTP account to this profile.

 Once you click on the Add button, a new window called New Database Mail Account will pop up to configure SQL Server Database Mail.

 - Account Name: A unique name for this SMTP account.